Skip to content

 Default: true

-Relative internal links, such as ./test or ../test, are usually considered confusing as they can be difficult to reason about, figure out where they point to and require more maintenance when a page is moved.
+Relative internal links, such as ./test or ../test, are usually considered confusing because they can be difficult to reason about, figure out where they point to and require more maintenance when a page is moved.

 export default defineConfig({